 Before your first visit with a rheumatologist, put together a detailed log of your symptoms.
-It’s also helpful to create a list of questions you want to ask and to bring a list of your medications.
-Don’t be afraid to ask about tests and treatment options.
+It also helps to bring a list of your medications and write down questions you want to ask, such as about tests and treatment options.

-If you’re living with a disorder such as ankylosing spondylitis (AS), rheumatoid arthritis, osteoarthritis, gout, lupus, or other rheumatic conditions, you may need to visit a rheumatologist.
+If you’re living with a rheumatic condition — such as ankylosing spondylitis, rheumatoid arthritis, osteoarthritis, gout, lupus, or others — you may need to visit a rheumatologist.

-An arthritis specialist — called a rheumatologist — will treat your condition.
+A rheumatologist is an arthritis specialist who can help treat your condition.
 Rheumatologists have had specific training in diseases that affect the joints, muscles, and bones, including degenerative rheumatic disorders and autoimmune disorders.

-Your first visit may be longer than subsequent visits.
-Expect it to last about an hour.
+Your first visit may be longer than your follow-up visits.
+You can expect it to last about an hour.
 Your doctor will want to do a thorough examination and talk with you about all of your symptoms.

 Physical examination

-You can expect a physical exam to assess your general health and any joint swelling or other symptoms that can indicate inflammation in your joints and other areas.
-This could include swelling, warmth, redness, rashes, or nodules (a growth of abnormal tissue).
+You can expect a physical exam to assess your general health and any swelling or other symptoms that can indicate inflammation in your joints and other areas.

-They may ask you to move or stretch in certain ways to test for flexibility and mobility.
-If you feel any pain, let them know.
+Your doctor may ask you to move or stretch in certain ways to test for flexibility and mobility.
+If you feel any pain, let them know immediately.

 Lab testing

-Lab tests, including urine, blood, or joint fluid tests, may be ordered to test for various factors, antibodies, and genetic markers of specific conditions.
-Here are a few examples for which you may be tested:
+Your doctor may order lab tests, including urine, blood, or joint fluid tests, to test for factors, antibodies, and genetic markers of specific conditions.

 Imaging tests

-Your doctor may order imaging tests, such as X-ray or CT and MRI scans, to achieve a correct diagnosis or gain more insight into your condition and its progress.
+Your doctor may order imaging tests, such as X-rays or CT and MRI scans, to achieve a correct diagnosis or gain more insight into your condition and its progress.

 Diagnosis and a treatment plan

-You may not get a diagnosis right away, and you should be aware that many autoimmune disorders may take a number of years to fully evolve.
-In many instances, symptomatic treatment is initiated before a definitive diagnosis can be made.
+You may not get a diagnosis right away, and you should be aware that many autoimmune disorders may take years to evolve fully.

-If a working diagnosis can be made, you’re likely to return for more visits to determine a final diagnosis and begin a treatment plan to meet your needs.
+If your doctor can make a working diagnosis, you will likely return for more visits to determine a final diagnosis and begin a treatment plan to meet your needs.

 This could include:

-• Medications.
-These could include nonsteroidal anti-inflammatory agents (NSAIDs), disease-modifying antirheumatic drugs (DMARD), corticosteroids, or biologic response modifiers (biologics).
+• Medications: These could include nonsteroidal anti-inflammatory drugs, disease-modifying antirheumatic drugs, corticosteroids, or biologic response modifiers (aka biologics).

-• Lifestyle changes.
-Dietary, weight management, pain management, mental health support, and other wellness goals may be included in your treatment plan.
+• Lifestyle changes: Your treatment plan might include dietary adjustments, weight management, pain management, mental health support, and other wellness goals.

-It’s important to remember that you’re visiting a doctor, but you’re also establishing a long-term relationship with them — since many diseases, even when well-managed, may be lifelong.
+It’s important to remember that you’re establishing a long-term relationship with your doctor.
+Many conditions, even when managed well, may be long lasting.

 Keep a log of your symptoms